graalvm/workshops/native-image/reflection/index.md

 what is known as the "closed world" assumption.
 That is, everything that needs to be included must be known when building a native executable.
 If it is not findable by static analysis, it will not be included in the executable file.

-Before we continue, let's review the build/run model for applications that are built using GraalVM Native Image.
+Before you continue, let's review the build/run model for applications that are built using GraalVM Native Image.

 1. Compile your Java source code into Java byte code classes
 2. Using the `native-image` tool, build those Java byte code classes into a native executable